ndiego/block-visibility/readme.txt

 Effortlessly create dynamic content in WordPress that will increase conversions, enhance the user experience, and improve your workflow.

 With this **no-code** solution, control which blocks are visible on your website and who can see them.
 Schedule content to show or hide at a specific time.
 Display exclusive promotions to your customers or members.
-Restrict blocks to specific user roles, screen sizes, query strings, ACF fields, WP Fusion tags, and more.
+Restrict blocks to specific user roles, screen sizes, query strings, WooCommerce products, EDD downloads, ACF fields, WP Fusion tags, and more.

 Block Visibility is built exclusively for the WordPress Editor (Gutenberg) and is designed to work with **any** WordPress block.
 This includes blocks natively provided by WordPress, third-party blocks, and even block-based widgets.